Ravieroy/ravieroy.github.io/_posts/2021-3-26-Linux on Android.md

 * You want to remotely access your device
 * You might want to learn linux but don't have access to laptop or computer.

 For whatever reason you might want to do this, this guide will help you do that.
 This will let you use the full power of **Linux** on your Android device, and not just terminal(for which **Termux** is the best) .
-Needless to say that, the best experience of using this will be on Android Tablets due to their larg screen size.
+Needless to say that, the best experience of using this will be on Android Tablets due to their large screen size.

 ----